 St Anton – Austria

 The Arlberg ski area offers 270km of pistes ranging from 1305m up to 2811m, with extensive off-piste routes available too.
 December and January are the coldest months with deep blue skies and strong winter sun amongst days of snowfall.
 February and March, whilst warmer, continue to provide great snow conditions, as the north-facing slopes keep their base intact for the season.
 Sunnier south-facing slopes are kept in perfect shape by snowmaking.
+For current snow conditions take a look at the St Anton webcams and weather.

 This quick guide might help you to navigate around the town and main landmarks and areas.